 You can use one of two different kinds of beds for your vegetable garden: in-ground or raised-bed.
 In-ground garden beds are the easiest way to get started.
 They're cheap and less labor-intensive.
 Raised garden beds provide good drainage, but you'll need to buy either the beds in a kit or the wood to build them.
 As far as soil goes, make sure your soil is well aerated to promote root growth and worm activity.
 The soil should be crumbly, not clumpy.
 For in-ground beds amend the native soil with garden soil, such as Miracle-Gro® Garden Soil for Flowers & Vegetables.
 Mix a 3-inch layer into the top 6 inches of your garden bed.
-For raised-bed gardens, fill the beds with a 50:50 mix of garden soil, such as Miracle-Gro® Moisture Control® Garden Soil, and native soil or topsoil.
+For raised bed gardens, fill the beds with Miracle-Gro® Raised Bed Soil, which is just the right texture and weight for raised bed growing.

 3. Select Your Vegetable Seeds or Starter Plants

 Now you can choose what you want to grow and whether you'd like to grow starter plants or seeds.
 Be sure to keep in mind what grows best in your area and the space you have for planting.
 Starter plants like the strong, vigorous vegetables and herbs grown by Bonnie Plants® will bring you much more quickly to harvest time, making them an excellent choice for any garden.
 Know, too, that with vegetables, timing is everything.
 Broccoli, carrots, lettuce, peas, and spinach tend to like cool weather.
 So you can plant them one month before the last expected frost in your area.
 After the last frost, plant your warm-weather vegetables, such as corn, tomatoes, cucumbers, and peppers.